dxdxdt/proone/doc/htbt.md

 | MinLen    | 5                                                                |
 | MaxLen    | -                                                                |

-Status frames are used to describe the result of a request or an error occurred.
-*err* is used to convey `errno` or a return value from the library.
+The status frame is used to describe the result of a request or an error occurred. *err* is used to convey `errno` or a return value from the underlaying library.

 Note that the host CPU architecture may be using [unusual signed integer format](https://en.wikipedia.org/wiki/Signed_number_representations).
 If this is